-Ammonia: two investment phases, before and after 2030
+Ammonia: investment levels in two phases, before and after 2030

 Steam reformers can have a long lifespan, around 100 years, provided that regular investments are made to maintain the capacity.
-This is reflected in the ammonia decarbonisation investment schedule by a permanent base level of investment for the scenarios based on the steam methane reforming production route in 2050 (TEND, S1 and S4).
-In S2 and S3, investments to maintain steam reformers are retained until each site is converted to produce ammonia using only lowcarbon hydrogen.
+This is reflected in the ammonia decarbonisation investment schedule by a minimum level of investment for the scenarios based on the steam methane reforming production route in 2050 (TEND, S1 and S4).
+In S2 and S3, investments to maintain steam reformers are retained until each site is converted to produce ammonia using only low-carbon hydrogen.

-Decarbonised production routes are deployed in part before 2030 and then between 2030 and 205042 (Figure 17):
+Decarbonised production routes are deployed in part before 2030 and then between 2030 and $2050^{42}$ (Figure 17) :

 - investments in the conversion of production sites for the full integration of low-carbon hydrogen (S2 and S3) are made from 2030.
-One site is converted every five years, until 2045 in S2 and until 2050 in S3; - investments in water electrolysis capacities (S2 and S3) are distributed between 2023 and 2030 and then between 2030 and respectively 2045 and 2050 for S2 and S3, dates after which all steam reformers have been converted; - CO_a capture units (the TEND and S4 scenarios) are developed around 2030.
+One site is converted every five years, until 2045 in S2 and until 2050 in S3; - investments in water electrolysis capacities (S2 and S3) are distributed between 2023 and 2030 and then between 2030 and respectively 2045 and 2050 for S2 and S3, dates after which all steam reformers have been converted; - CO2 capture units (the TEND and S4 scenarios) are developed around 2030.